PietroDev-lab/internaloperationsservicehub/README.md

 ## 2. Why am I getting this repository?

-💡
-**Update for Week 2:** You are now getting the first working slice of the backend application!
-I have prepared this repository to hold the initial specifications and designs, and now the first coded feature: the HR Requests tracking system.
+💡 **Update for Week 3 (Full-Stack Delivery):** You are now getting the complete full-stack application!
+We have evolved from a simple backend API into a production-ready monorepo.
+This includes a polished React frontend, a secure NestJS backend, and a persistent SQLite database managed by Prisma.

-I am using this to learn how engineers build and test backend APIs based on the initial product specs.
-You can now run the code and verify the business rules using the automated tests.
+I am using this to learn how to deliver a complete, integrated product.
+You can now run the app, interact with the UI, and verify the business rules using automated Playwright End-to-End browser tests.

 ## 3. Which folders and files should I look at first?